Medically Reviewed by Dr. Zackary Byrd

 - Severity of cartilage damage — Small amounts of damage to the cartilage can often be repaired.
 However, joint replacement may be the best option if there is extensive damage.

-Knee Preservation Surgery
+Types of Knee Joint Preservation Surgery

 Anterior Cruciate Ligament Reconstruction

-Meniscus Repair or clean-up
+Meniscus Repair or Clean-Up